 “We will always be queens,” Mirabella says, her hands on her smaller sister’s shoulders.
 “So, we will fight the dead.
 And we will fight the mist.
 We will help her.”

 But even after all of this and the death of Mirabella, Katharine cannot let it go.
 Not on her own and not with the undead.
 And so, war is waged.
 Unleashing much of the undead into Rho, the Rebellion sees her come barreling in on them.
 You and whose army?
-Her and her own army and there is no stopping her, as she begins wiping out the rebellion at breakneck speed.
+She and her own army and there is no stopping her, as she begins wiping out the rebellion at breakneck speed.
 I imagine this is how the rebellion felt…

 Jules knows what must be done, and breaks the tether recently bound by Arsinoe.
 Once again, unleashing the full power of her curse and taking Rho and the undead on, while the mist rolls in.
-And in this moment, this fight and this time Jules becomes the legend, the queen she was born to become and breaks the curse laid on her since birth, by seizing her destiny.
+And in this moment, this fight, and this time Jules becomes the legend, the queen she was born to become, and breaks the curse laid on her since birth, by seizing her destiny.

 Arsinoe, Petyr and Katharine

-While the war rages below an interesting duo decides to ride head-long into the mist and put an end to the undead and Katharine.
+While the war rages below an interesting duo decide to ride head-long into the mist and put an end to the undead and Katharine.
 That would be Arsinoe and Petyr.
 I haven’t mentioned Petyr right now, but again, gotta give it to Blake on this choice.
 Petyr tried so hard to save Katharine this whole series.
 When he realized what had happened, what his shove had done verse what his intentions were (that would be after seeing her flay her face).
 He immediately went to find answers.

-When that didn’t work, he found a low-magic spell and when that didn’t work, he got the something sucked out of him.
-Now that Arsinoe brought him back from his undead, dead, comatose, whatever that was state?
+When that didn’t work, he found a low-magic spell and when that didn’t work, he got something sucked out of him.
+Now that Arsinoe brought him back from his undead, dead, comatose, whatever that was a state?
 He knows.
-As heart-breaking as it is for him to accept, he knows.
+As heartbreaking as it is for him to accept, he knows.
 His Katharine is gone or, even worse, she is suffering horribly at the hands of the undead inside of her, and it must stop.

 “You know we are going to kill your queen.”